SarthakHa/VaccineGuidecuHacking/README.md

 - A line graph that will display deaths over time per country.
 - A bar plot comparing the results of different protocols to that with no vaccine.

 The user can also learn more about the simulation and the model used by scrolling down the page to the sections "Learn About the Model" and "Learn about the Simulation".
+It is important to note that the model assumes that people, once infected, can only recover or pass away according to their proportionality coefficients, &gamma; and &alpha;, respectively.
+Furthermore, the model ignores demographic differences, air traffic, transportation time etc. Our model provides the building blocks for improved models in the future as we acquire more data and learn more about COVID-19.
+However, data science provides a realistic path towards a quicker and less costly, victory!

 ## Real World Impact
 Guide Vaccine aims to provide real world advice to government officials about how best to allocate their limited vaccines.
 Although the model used is limited as of now, given longer training time and more complicated models, the results would be more accurate and could provide real world benefit in this global time of need.
 Our solution is very modular which means that these assumptions only impact the environment we make for the AI agent and that the training will essentially remain the same.
 This makes it very easy for us to update our model in the future as more data becomes available, making our product adaptable and versatile.